Content Authenticity Federation

 Verify something.

-Pick a scenario, upload a file, or paste a URL.
+Upload a file or paste a URL.
 Results in under a second.

 The file's SHA-256 must match the credential's contentHash claim.